alexprice1/Bold/README.md

 1. mongoose, access to the mongoose variable.
 2. io
 3. socket, the particular socket connection, if available
-4. connectionType, either socket, http, or internal.
+4. connectionType, either socket or http.
 5. fileName, the file that the API is being hit by.
 6. req, if available
 7. res, if available